Dat-Pudding/LogCleaner/README.md

 ```

 Now it should start working while showing its current status and close itself upon finishing.
 You can now open your extracted file however you want to process the information.
 > **NOTE:** The output being proper comma-separated values to improve usability with data processing software is currently in the making.
+For the first (and already outdated) converter prototype is available in ["/concept_wip/"](#./concept_wip/)

 ### Windows
 You can either build it yourself from the code in `/source/` or wait for me to upload the compiled executable.